-This coming Sunday, New Zealand and much of the world celebrates Armistice Day.
-The end of World War One.
-Today we mark this time of remembrance and celebration with the release of the story of Warwick Freeman’s Southern Star – Te Tonga Whetu o Te Rangi.
+We mark this time of remembrance and celebration in creating this video on Warwick Freeman’s Southern Star – Te Tonga Whetu o Te Rangi.

 ANZAC 2018 – THANK YOU

 It has been an eventful 2018 and a highlight was the Art of Remembrance project.
 No fewer than 150 volunteers supported the ANZAC project that ran over the four nights through driving wind and rain!
 Thanks to those who came on ANZAC eve – and worked with us (and the TV!) despite a few technical challenges!
 The live music was also captivating – the harp, Off Broadway Big Band, Fatherz and Sonz Choir, bagpipes and bugle.

 Click here to view the official Southern Star photo album.
 Big thanks to Jessica Chloe Photography for her superb work.

 We would like also to thank all who contributed so generously to the ANZAC – Southern Star project:

 Trust Board Members